 But I Can’t Read the Language …..

-Lots of libraries computer language programs you can download that will help you learn basic phrases.
+Many libraries have language programs you can download that will help you learn basic phrases.
 My library offers a program called Mango.

-Similarly, while not everyone can read or speak another language, the good news is that you can usually find articles in English about almost any place you might visit.
+Similarly, while not everyone can read or speak another language, the good news is that you can usually find articles in English about almost anywhere you might visit.

 If you don’t have a computer at home, the library is the place to go!
 Like I mentioned earlier, you can use the library’s computers to search the web for newspapers or to learn a language!
 You can also use them to search for destinations you're interested in, as well as for deals and travel information on those destinations!
 Remember – think about your library for destinations near and far!
 A trip around the block can be as much fun as a journey around the world!